se7enack/Docker-In-Docker-on-Kubernetes/README.md

 This is a solution for securely running container builds in docker while on Kubernenets.

-_Works great for Jenkin's workers on Kubernetes allowing them to do Docker images builds!_
+_Works great for securely running Jenkins workers in Kubernetes to perform Docker images builds!_

 ## Installation